MarketCycle Wealth Management

 - When I first mentioned the coming inflation period back in the spring of 2020, I said that inflation would spike and peak and fall (the fall is happening now) and that it would bottom at around 3.5% (not the 2% that the Fed expects).
 I feel that there might be one more similar inflation spike followed by another drop (to 5%?) before stagflation becomes a steady problem in the 2030’s.
 At that time, “stagflation” will host rapidly rolling bull/bear stock markets, stronger emerging markets, high commodity prices, soaring gold prices and plummeting bonds… and one then makes money by positioning portfolios according.

 - And speaking about (the causes of) inflation, the U.S. debt ceiling talks may create some additional short-term volatility, but does anyone seriously believe that this will not be worked out? (for the 75th time in the past 68 years!)

 - But… we’re patiently BULLISH NOW and likely bullish for the next half decade!

 Thanks for reading!

-Our paid member REPORT site can be accessed via the website.
+MarketCycle’s paid member’s REPORT site can be reached via the link on this website.